coding-vibe/knowledge-base/Apollo GraphQL.md

 ### Methods

 - `resetStore`
   The `resetStore` method resets the Apollo Client store by refetching all active queries.
-This is useful when you want to clear the cache and then immediately reload the active queries with fresh data.
+This is useful when for clearing the cache and then immediately reload the active queries with fresh data.

 - `clearStore`
   The `clearStore` method clears the Apollo Client store without refetching active queries.
-This is useful when you just want to clear the cache without triggering any refetch operations.
+This is useful for clearing the cache without triggering any refetch operations.